 Several passes connected different regions.
 The Cormet d’Arêches and Roselend connect the Tarentaise with the Beaufortain.
-The Bonhomme and Forclaz du Prarion passes link the Beaufortain and Haut-Faucigny, the Balme and Forclaz de Trento passes connect the Val de Chamonix and Valais.
-The little St. Bernard (Le Petit Saint-Bernard) joins the Tarentaise with the Valle d’Aosta and the big Bernhard (Grand-Saint-Bernard) Valais with the Aosta Valley (Valle d’Aosta).
-The Tarentaise, Valais and Valle d’Aosta were essential transport routes.
+The Bonhomme and Forclaz du Prarion pass link the Beaufortain and Haut-Faucigny, and the Balme and Forclaz de Trento passes connect the Val de Chamonix and Valais.

 The Petit Saint-Bernard connects the Tarentaise with the Valle d’Aosta and the Grand-Saint-Bernard links Valais to the Aosta Valley (Valle d’Aosta).